- Installation

 or PRIMARY KEY

-Warning ART indexes must currently be able to fit in-memory.
-Avoid creating ART indexes if the index does not fit in memory.
+Warning ART indexes must currently be able to fit in memory during index creation.
+Avoid creating ART indexes if the index does not fit in memory during index creation.

 Indexes Defined by Extensions